mpfi-dsp/GoldDigger/README.md

 ## Start GoldDigger Server
 Once installed with the instructions below you just need to run ~/Desktop/scripts/  sudo ./run_docker_detached.sh.
-If after powercut you may need to pull the sources from github with 'git pull'
+If after powercut you may need to pull the sources from github with 'git pull'.
+You may also want to run 'git checkout master' followed by 'git pull'.